piotrmgs/LocalCrEquiv/README.md

 # Local $C^r$-Equivalence of Loss Landscapes: Code Repository

-This repository contains the implementation of the experiments presented in the paper "Local C^r-Equivalence of Loss Landscapes: A Geometric Approach to Deep Learning Optimization."
-It includes data preprocessing, model training for both regression (MSE) and classification (Cross-Entropy) tasks, and code for verifying local C^r-equivalence.
+This repository contains the implementation of the experiments presented in the paper "Local $C^r$-Equivalence of Loss Landscapes: A Geometric Approach to Deep Learning Optimization."
+It includes data preprocessing, model training for both regression (MSE) and classification (Cross-Entropy) tasks, and code for verifying local $C^r$-equivalence.

 ---

-1. Dataset Preparation
+# 1. Dataset Preparation

 File: dataset_preprocessing.py